-Minister for Industry, Resources and Energy
+Minister for Resources

-The Board is appointed and authorised by the Minister of Industry, Resources and Energy (the Minister) under the Work Health and Safety (Mines and Petroleum Sites) Act 2013.
-It is subject to the direction and control of the Minister.
+The board is appointed and authorised by the Minister for Resources (the minister) under the Work Health and Safety (Mines and Petroleum Sites) Act 2013.
+It is subject to the direction and control of the minister.

-NSW Department of Industry, Division of Resources & Energy
+NSW Department of Industry

-The Secretary of NSW Department of Industry is the regulator of mine safety in New South Wales.
+The secretary of NSW Department of Industry is the regulator for mine safety in New South Wales.